Abilene Scene Magazine

 #EventsToBeScene 2017

 On My #EventsToBeScene List: 2017 Here’s hoping that 2017 offers positive growth and change.
-Here are our favorite #EventsToBeScene for the … Continue Reading
+Here are our favorite #EventsToBeScene for the upcoming year!
+Jan.
+5, 5-8 p.m.
+'El Dia de Los Reyes' (Three Kings … Continue Reading

 10 Things to Do in Abilene for New Year’s Eve

 I know it’s not quite Christmas yet but I’m already thinking about what we are going to do for New Year’s Eve!
-There so much pressure to have a … Continue Reading
+There so much pressure to have a good time ringing in the New Year, it can sometimes feel like nothing … Continue Reading

 10 Christmas Gifts That Support Abilene Businesses

 Let’s all just be perfectly honest with each other.
 Everyone loves the idea of supporting local businesses.
-The idea of shopping small is noble … Continue Reading
+The idea of shopping small is noble and romantic.
+But when it comes down to it, in the middle of the … Continue Reading

 5 Tips on How to be in a Local Christmas Parade

 I want to open this blog post with an apology.
-I doubled up on motives here because, yo, the holidays are a little bit crazy and I just don’t … Continue Reading
+I doubled up on motives here because, yo, the holidays are a little bit crazy and I just don’t have time to go to every one of these awesome local holiday events.
+I’m … Continue Reading